 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-At its latest meeting on 9 March, the National Bank of Kazakhstan (NBK) decided to keep the base rate at 13.50%, following its decision to hike the rate by 325 basis points in late February.
+At its latest meeting on 5 September, the National Bank of Kazakhstan (NBK) maintained its base rate at 14.50%, following its decision to hike by 50 basis points in late July.

 According to a preliminary reading, GDP growth weakened to 3.4% year on year in January-June, down from 4.6% in January–March.